Boise State University: Other campuses

 Extended Studies at Boise State offers regional programming at the College of Western Idaho in Nampa, Mountain Home Air Force Base, Gowen Field, Twin Falls, Lewiston, and Coeur d'Alene.
 BSU also offers 29 degrees and certificates fully online.
 Beginning in 2016, Boise State began partnering with the Harvard Business School to offer the Harvard Business School Online business fundamentals program to Idaho students and the business community.
 This collaboration is the only such Harvard collaboration with a public U.S. university.

 Academics and organization

-Boise State's more than 190 fields of study are organized into these colleges:
+Boise State's more than 190 fields of study are organized into the following colleges and schools: